Don’t throw it away! IRS stimulus card payments arriving in unmarked envelopes

 The Better Business Bureau says some of its offices are getting calls from concerned consumers about a prepaid debit card that arrived in an unmarked envelope stating it was their economic stimulus payment.

-Nearly 4 million people will receive an Economic Impact Payment card instead of a check, according to the IRS.
+Nearly four million people will receive an Economic Impact Payment card instead of a check, according to the IRS.

 The card contains the money sent out by the IRS as a result of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).